-Employees working from home can no longer take the home office deduction as of 2018 due to the Tax Cuts and Jobs Act that was signed into law in December of 2017.
+Employees working from home can't take the home office deduction, even if you've been asked to work from home due to COVID-19.
+This has been in place since 2018, when the Tax Cuts and Jobs Act was signed into law.
 Prior to that, employees who worked from home at the convenience of their employer were allowed to deduct home office expenses under the 2% rule.

-But if you're self-employed, housing-related expenses such as mortgage interest, rent, utilities, repairs, and depreciation for the portion of your home or rental that you use to run your business are allowable expenses under the home office deduction.
+If you're self-employed, however, housing-related expenses such as mortgage interest, rent, utilities, repairs, and depreciation for the portion of your home or rental that you use to run your business are allowable expenses under the home office deduction.

 You may be able to claim the home office deduction if your office is:

 - Used regularly and exclusively for your business, and